eth-cscs/firecrest-v2/docs/user_guide/README.md

 #### Multi part upload example

-Compute the size, expressed in bytes, of your large file.
-A good way is to use `stat --printf "%s" "your-file.dat"`.
+The first step is to determine the size of your large file, expressed in bytes.
+A reliable method is to use the command: `stat --printf "%s" "$LARGE_FILE_NAME"`.

 Then call the `/filesystem/{system}/transfer/upload` endpoint as following.